slatex/lmhtools/README.md

-SMGLOM Scripts
+LMH Scripts
 ===

-This folder contains three scripts for analyzing *smglom* based on the *.tex* files in the repositories:
+This folder contains three scripts for analyzing MathHub based on the *.tex* files in the repositories:
 * `lmh_harvest.py` collects information about modules, symbols, verbalizations, ...
 * `lmh_debug.py` looks for inconsistencies in the data and prints them (e.g. verbalizations for non-existent symbols)
 * `lmh_stats.py` prints statistics about *smglom*
+* `concept_graph.py` creates the concept graph of a lecture for TGView

 The scripts do not parse *TeX* 'properly'.
 Instead, they use regular expressions, which means that the parsing is very limited